 Aside from the lean protein, aside from the fresh veggies, and aside from the homemade sauce with all-natural ingredients and no refined sugar, stir frying is a centuries old method of cooking that calls for high heat, just a bit of oil, and rapid-movement, thus allowing your vegetables to cook, but not cook through, and lose their nutrients.

-The recipe is gluten-free with zero modifications, and can be easily make paleo or grain-free with simple substitutions.
+The recipe is gluten free with zero modifications, and can be easily make paleo or grain free with simple substitutions to the sauce (see the recipe card for details).